Elisabeth Murdoch denies she wants top News Corp job

 By Paul Sandle

-EDINBURGH Elisabeth Murdoch denied on Friday she wanted to succeed her father as head of the News Corp (NWSA.O) media empire, but acknowledged her role in forcing out one of his favourite newspaper executives over a phone hacking scandal.
+EDINBURGH Elisabeth Murdoch denied on Friday she wanted to succeed her father as head of the News Corp media empire, but acknowledged her role in forcing out one of his favorite newspaper executives over a phone hacking scandal.

 Speaking at the Edinburgh Television Festival, she said that as a daughter it had been heartbreaking to see Rupert Murdoch humbled by the scandal which engulfed his News of the World newspaper, but played down her own ambitions.

-"I really harbour absolutely no ambition for a top job (as head of News Corp)," she told a question and answer session.
+"I really harbor absolutely no ambition for a top job (as head of News Corp)," she told a question and answer session.

 Elisabeth Murdoch, who runs a television production company, cast herself as the moral face of the Murdoch children following a speech on Thursday evening when she took aim at her younger brother James.